mediasemantics/charapi/README.md

 # Media Semantics Character API Reference Implementation
-HTML 5 Talking Avatar using Character API and AWS Polly
+HTML 5 Talking Avatar using Character API and AWS Polly.

 ## Overview
 This is the Reference Implementation for the [Character API](https://aws.amazon.com/marketplace/pp/B06ZY1VBFZ), a cloud-based Character Animation API available on the Amazon AWS Marketplace.